 How much your subscription service costs the business depends on several factors.
 Once you’ve determined what you want your subscription to be, figure out how much it will cost to send the customer the most value possible.
 Don’t forget to include shipping costs, marketing costs, labor, and any other costs in this.
 Then you can move on to the next question to determine pricing.

-4. How should I price my subscription?
+4. How should I price my subscription service?

 Like the last answer, this depends.
 You want to see high margins but don’t want to be unaffordable for your customers.
 To get an idea of what’s “normal” in your industry, check out the competition.
 What do they charge?
 You may not be able to match their prices, but it’s important to know what your customers are comparing you against.
 Another way to figure out what customers would pay for a particular service would be to ask them.
 Send out surveys to loyal customers and get their opinion on how much they think your potential subscription is worth.